 Will either of these home aligners make me talk less funny?

 Once they’re in your mouth, Candid’s and Byte’s aligners are imperceptibly different.
 Most people take a few days to adjust to the feeling of aligners—after all, there’s a foreign object in your mouth—but very few experience long-lasting issues.
 The average observer can’t detect that you’re wearing aligners, talking included.

 If I lose my aligners during or after treatment, do I have to pay for new ones?

-Candid won’t replace an aligner if you lose one.
+Candid won’t usually replace an aligner if you lose one.
 All you have to do is wear your previous one until it’s time to move on to a new set.
-Byte, on the other hand, will send you a replacement aligner for $99.
+Byte, on the other hand, will send you a replacement aligner set for $129 (all-day plan) or $149 (At-Night plan).
 With either, though, you should wear your previous aligner to keep your teeth from shifting back too far.

 Can I drink coffee when using Candid or Byte?

 You can, but you shouldn’t.
 Aligners from Candid and Byte are fairly stain-resistant, but you should generally avoid eating or drinking colored liquids and foods while wearing your aligners.
 Water is a safe bet, though.

 Are there any hidden costs?